This post may contain eBay affiliate links. Please read our disclosure policy.

 Yasiel Puig (12/7/90) is a right fielder who signed with the LA Dodgers in a seven-year deal worth $42m back in 2012.
-He made his MLB debut a year later, and he was selected by Baseball America to their annual “All-Rookie team”.
+He made his MLB debut a year later, and Baseball America selected him to their annual “All-Rookie team”.

 Yasiel Puig Rookie Year Stats: 104 games | .319 average | 19 homers | 42 RBIs | 11 stolen bases

-He made his first All-Star appearance in 2014 and went on to hit his 100th career home run in 2018.
+He made his first All-Star appearance in 2014 and hit his 100th career home run in 2018.
 Eventually, things went south between Puig and the Dodgers, and he was sent to the Cincinnati Reds, along with outfielder Matt Kemp, pitcher Alex Wood, and catcher Kyle Farmer.

 A year later he joined the Cleveland Indians, and he’s currently a free agent as of 2020.

-Given his troubled career so far, here’s everything you need to know about Puig’s best rookie cards, along with investment advice for the future.
+Given his troubled career so far, here’s everything you need to know about Puig’s best rookie cards and investment advice for the future.

-As he made his debut in 2013, Puig was eventually included in the majority of sets from that year.
-We’ve come up with three of the best options you’ll find on the market.
+As he made his debut in 2013, Puig was eventually included in most sets from that year.
+We’ve come up with three of the best options on the market.

-By far Puig’s most popular card, his Prospect Autograph comes from the 2013 Bowman Chrome set.
-It features an action shot of Puig as he blasts a ball into orbit, with a great on-card auto found at the bottom.
-(On some versions he has also added his jersey number.)
+By far Puig’s most popular card, his Prospect Autograph, comes from the 2013 Bowman Chrome set.
+It features an action shot of Puig as he blasts a ball into orbit, with a tremendous on-card auto at the bottom.
+(On some versions, he has also added his jersey number.)

-If you’re interested in more valuable options, we’d keep an eye on the various Refractor parallels from the set.
+If you’re interested in more valuable options, we will watch the various Refractor parallels from the set.
 They correspond with the border color, so it’s easy to tell the difference.